What is pilonidal disease?

 What are the symptoms?

-- Pus or blood draining from the abscess.
+- Have cloudy fluid or blood draining from the cyst.

 A physical examination of the buttocks is usually all doctors need to diagnose pilonidal disease.
 You probably won't need any other tests unless the area doesn't heal or your doctor thinks there may be another problem.